rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 I've never done anything like this and my muscles are tired.
 My running feels laboured, my back is hurting and I've just never felt anything like it.
 It's scorching hot and I feel low on energy even with all the drink and food.
 I know I haven't bonked.
 I'm just fucked.
 I did say I wasn't going to eat and drink lots in one go and I did both.
 Not sure if it mattered or contributed all that much to how I feel now.
 But who knows?
 What I am sure of is that at some point today there would be a low point.
 I think the more experienced you are the better prepared and easier to get through these dark times you are.
 This one was pitch black.

-At some point across the canal Phill saw a buzzard.
-It was huge.
-Just sat there chilling on a post.
-We don't often see them like that so close.
+At some point across the canal Phill sees a buzzard.
+It's huge; just sat there chilling on a post.
+We don't often see them like this, so close.
 Usually, they are circling high in the sky, but I'm sure it saw me as easy pickings and came down to have a look!

 I have done training runs on the canal south of Garstang, and so I know that there is a petrol station not too far away.
 I set myself the goal of running to it, no matter how slow or how bad my form is now.
 It's just over 3 miles and takes about half an hour.
 A small victory, and a bit of a boost to my morale.